nitz/Sonic-Nexus-Decomp-Switch/README.md

 # Installation Instructions

-You can find downloads in releases.
+You can find downloads in releases, or if you wanna go with my recent commits, use the github actions page here!
+It's live updated with any commits I have to add to the port.

    1. Make sure your Switch can run homebrew.
    2. Extract the contents of the zip to the root of your SD card.